A data-driven approach to $\pi^{0}, \eta$ and $\eta^{\prime}$ single and double Dalitz decays: Transition form factors

-which consists in a generalization of the univariate PAs named Chisholm approximants (CAs) \cite{Pade}.
-The analysis of the $\pi^{0}\to e^{+}e^{-}$ decay is a recent example that illustrates the application of these CAs \cite{Masjuan:2015lca} (see also P.~Masjuan's contribution in ref.~\cite{Adlarson:2014hka}).
-In eq.~(\ref{Chisholm}), $a_{0,0}$ is identified as the normalization $F_{\mathcal{P}\gamma^\ast\gamma^\ast}(0,0)$ and then fixed from eq.~(\ref{Pgammagamma}), $b_{1,0}$ is the slope of the single-virtual TFF obtained in refs.~\cite{Masjuan:2012wy,Escribano:2013kba}, that is, $b_{\pi}$ from eq.~(\ref{lowenergypar}) for the pion and $b_{\eta^{(\prime)}}$ from eq.~(5) in ref.~\cite{Escribano:2013kba} for the $\eta$ and $\eta^{\prime}$, respectively, and $b_{1,1}$ would correspond to the double-virtual slope which may be extracted in the future as soon as experimental data for the double-virtual TFFs become available.
-For the numerical analysis, we consider, as a conservative estimate, to vary $b_{1,1}$ from the value respecting the OPE prediction, $b_{1,1}=0$, to $b_{1,1}=2b_{1,0}^{2}$, far from the factorisation result $b_{1,1}=b_{1,0}^{2}$.
+which consists of a generalisation of the univariate PAs named Chisholm approximants (CAs) \cite{lab46}.
+The analysis of the $\pi^{0}\to e^{+}e^{-}$ decay is a recent example that illustrates the application of these CAs \cite{lab58} (see also P.~Masjuan's contribution in Ref.~\cite{lab59}).
+In Eq.~(\ref{Chisholm}), $a_{0,0}$ is identified as the normalisation $F_{\mathcal{P}\gamma^\ast\gamma^\ast}(0,0)$ and then fixed from Eq.~(\ref{Pgammagamma}), $b_{1,0}$ is the slope of the single-virtual TFF obtained in Refs.~\cite{lab17,lab21}, that is, $b_{\pi}$ from Eq.~(\ref{lowenergypar}) for the pion and $b_{\eta^{(\prime)}}$ from Eq.~(5) in Ref.~\cite{lab17} for the $\eta$ and $\eta^{\prime}$, respectively, and $b_{1,1}$ corresponds to the double-virtual slope which may be extracted in the future as soon as experimental data for the double-virtual TFFs become available.
+For the numerical analysis, we consider, as a conservative estimate, varying $b_{1,1}$ from the value respecting the OPE prediction, $b_{1,1}=0$, to $b_{1,1}=2b_{1,0}^{2}$, far from the factorisation result $b_{1,1}=b_{1,0}^{2}$.
 In this manner, we can test the sensitivity of our predictions to the double-virtual slope.
 We also encourage experimental groups to perform double-virtual TFF measurements in order to fix this parameter.
-In this work, we employ both descriptions indistinctly, the factorisation ansatz and the bivariate approximant in eq.~(\ref{Chisholm}).
-See also ref.~\cite{Xiao:2015uva} for a recent approach to the double-virtual TFF of the $\eta$ meson based on the standard factorisation approach.
+In this work, we employ both descriptions indiscriminately, the factorisation ansatz and the bivariate approximant in Eq.~(\ref{Chisholm}).
+See also Ref.~\cite{lab60} for a recent approach to the double-virtual TFF of the $\eta$ meson based on the standard factorisation approach.

-\section{Single Dalitz Decays}
+\section{Single Dalitz decays}